leolas95/CHIP-8-interpreter/README.md

 Until now it has only been tested on Debian GNU/Linux 9.3 (Stretch).
 Support for other platforms is planned.
 The interpreter is written in C99, so a proper compiler is needed.
 A recent version of GCC or Clang should be fine.
 The only dependencies are [SDL 2](https://www.libsdl.org/) and the make utility to build the project.
 Installation of SDL is very platform specific, so links to the download pages are provided at the end of this file.
-To install make you need to:
+To install make, on Debian bases systems, you need to:

 ```
 sudo apt install make